 So, to start you will need a birch log with two straight cuts at the top to lay your tin roof flat on.
 You will also need to drill two holes.
 A large hole, partially through the log is needed to look like an opening for the bird and a small hole is needed to insert a small birch branch for a perch.

 Old license plates would work really well for this craft as well.
 If you need to make any cuts, use a good pair of tin snips and then file down the edge with a mill file so there are not any jagged points.
 Or, purchase a tin license plate sign that can be bent more easily.

-To further decorate the birdhouse, you can add natural spanish moss and some birch twigs in strategic spots like inside the hole opening and on the roof.
+To further decorate the birdhouse, you can add natural Spanish moss and some birch twigs in strategic spots like inside the hole opening and on the roof.